SpartaSci/bible/network security/Firewalls/statefull firewall/stateful firewall.md

 # Stateful firewalls
-A traditional packet filter makes filtering decisions on an individual packet basis and does not take into consideration any higher-layer context.
+A traditional [[network security/Firewalls/filtering firewall/Packet Filter|Packet Filter]] makes filtering decisions on an individual packet basis and does not take into consideration any higher-layer context.
 To understand what is meant by context and why a traditional packet filter is limited with regard to context, a little background is needed.
 Indeed, most standardized applications that run on top of TCP follow a client/server model.